-We realize the timing of these cancelations is concerning as we enter peak hurricane season in Texas.
-TWIA is committed to working with insurance agents and Weston policyholders who meet TWIA's eligibility requirements to help them obtain windstorm coverage as quickly as possible.
+We realize the timing of these cancelations may be concerning as we enter peak hurricane season in Texas.
+TWIA is committed to working with insurance agents and Weston policyholders who meet TWIA’s eligibility requirements to help them obtain windstorm coverage as quickly as possible.

 Here are a few important things to know as insurance agents apply for TWIA coverage on behalf of their clients whose Weston policies are being canceled.